Turn your internal communication into a success factor with these (digital) tools

 Noticeboard: A pinboard with all information at central locations in the company.
 It's a classic option, but implementation could be better: outdated info, no feedback option, and lack of data protection.

 Personal meetings: Both one-on-one or in a group.
-This form of communication is the most personal - and often the most complicated for groups because it requires more organization.
+This form of communication is the most personal - and often the most complicated for groups because it requires more organisation.

 Internal communication tool providers